 The American Politics Graduate Student Workshop is supported by CSAP and provides a forum for Yale Ph.D. students focusing on American politics to present their work for peer review in an informal setting.

-This lunchtime seminar series meets on selected Mondays from 12:00-1:00 p.m. in the ISPS Library/Room B217 at 77 Prospect Street.
+This lunchtime seminar series meets on selected Tuesdays from 12:00-1:00 p.m. in ISPS Room A001 at 77 Prospect Street.

-Fall 2017 Schedule
+Fall 2019 Schedule

 |DATE||SPEAKER & TITLE|